Adding a Fire Pit to Vinyl Deck Surfaces

-Brisk spring days and cool summer nights might often keep us from enjoying vinyl decks.
-If you didn’t enjoy your vinyl deck as much as you wanted to last year, but this year you can take advantage of all the great days and nights with a fire pit.
 While the term “fire pit” might be misleading, what we mean is any type of flame-producing device that stands on your deck.
-Tuff Industries explores how to add fire pits to vinyl dekcs without causing issues down the road.
+Tuff Industries explores how to add fire pits to vinyl deck surfaces without causing issues down the road.

 Start with local laws

 Fire pits are heavy – so your deck needs to be able to handle the extra weight as you are adding more to the live load weight.
-Having a professional inspection is a good idea, particularly for older decks, and can also help you identify any waterproofing issues.
+Having a professional inspection is a good idea, particularly for older decks, and can also help you identify any waterproofing or safety issues before you get past the planning stage.

 Decide your style

-Do you want a wood-burning fire pit, or one that runs on fuel?
-For a gas fire pit you’ll want to consider running a gas line, rather than using portable tanks.
-The construction and materials used for the fire pit are important too – cast iron pits are affordable but heat up significantly, while stone fire pits will insulate more of the heat to keep your vinyl deck surface safe.
+Do you want a wood-burning fire pit or one that runs on fuel?
+For a gas fire pit, you’ll want to consider running a gas line, rather than using portable tanks which are bulky and detract from the ambiance.
+The construction and materials used for the fire pit are important too – cast iron pits are affordable but heat up significantly, while stone fire pits will insulate more of the heat to keep vinyl deck surfaces safe.

 Finally, ensure that your chosen style of fire pit is approved for use on decks – as fire pits get hot underneath it can cause damage to the vinyl deck surface if the pit isn’t approved for use on a deck, as opposed to a concrete surface.